NMKrastev/SoftUni-Java/README.md

 # SoftUni Java<br>
 SoftUni exercises and exam tasks.<br>
-Here are all of the exercises and exam task that I have/had while learning Java at SoftUni.<br>
+Here are all of the exercises and exam task that I have/had solved so far learning Java Basics at SoftUni.<br>
 All of the exercises are with 100/100 points and can be checked at https://judge.softuni.org/ <br>